 - BBUS 1371, Management Information Systems 1 (3)

 - BBUS 3121, Financial Management (3)

 - BBUS 3331, Production and Operations Management (3)

 - BBUS 3451, Professional Selling (3)

 - BBUS 3651, Marketing for Managers (3)

 - BBUS 3811, Introduction to Human Resources Management (3)

 - BBUS 3931, Business Law (3)

 - BBUS 4431, Retail Marketing (3)

 - BBUS 4451, E-Commerce (3)

 - BBUS 4751, New Venture Creation (3)

 - MATH 1091, Business Mathematics (3)

 - MNGT 1211, Management Principles and Practices (3)

 Certificate in First Nations Applied Economics

 The Certificate in First Nations Applied Economics program can be laddered into the Certificate in Management Studies (page 51), providing a pathway to the Diploma in Management Studies (page 53), which can eventually be laddered into the Bachelor of Commerce (page 56).

 This program provides key foundational skills and knowledge to assist in the development of a First Nations economic infrastructure and supports long-term benefits in the development of residential and commercial enterprises on First Nation lands.
 The program focuses specifically on residential and commercial development on First Nation lands and provides a basic understanding of impact analysis and skills in writing and presenting reports for investment proposals.

-Admission Requirements Open admission (see the Admission section on page 9) Residency Requirements A minimum of 6 TRU credits (distance or on-campus) Certificate Requirements 18 credits, with a graduating GPA of 2.0 or higher, as follows: Core Requirements (15 credits) APEC 2641, Residential and Commercial Development on First Nation Lands (3) APEC 2651, Investment Facilitation on First Nation Lands (3) APEC 2701, Economic Feasibility and Impact Analysis on First Nation Lands (3) ECON 1221, Introduction to Basic Economics (3) ECON 2631, Issues in Aboriginal Economics (3) Elective Requirements (3 credits) One of the following:
+APEC 2641, Residential and Commercial Development on First Nation Lands (3)

+APEC 2651, Investment Facilitation on First Nation Lands (3)

+APEC 2701, Economic Feasibility and Impact Analysis on First Nation Lands (3)

+ECON 1221, Introduction to Basic Economics (3)

+ECON 2631, Issues in Aboriginal Economics (3)

+One of the following: